zombitos/jay-mongo/README.md

   }
   ```

-  pFindAndModify will run ia-schema pMakeStruct operation with option
+  pFindAndModify will run jay-schema pMakeStruct operation with option
   omitUndefined set to true to validate the data parameter.
-  Check <a href='https://github.com/interactioncr/iaschema'>IA-Schema</a> documentation for Schema Details
+  Check <a href='https://github.com/zombitos/jay-schema'>jay-Schema</a> documentation for Schema Details

   ### Update
   ```javascript